 - Outdoor play activity will be staggered to reduce the number of children in the same area.

-- Group size will be limited to group of 10 children at a time.
+- Group size will be limited to one classroom at a time.

 - More play time will be given to children, weather permitting.